Professional Indemnity Insurance Costs: Key Takeaways

 How Much Does Professional Indemnity Insurance Cost?

 Costs range from $383 to $2,316 annually, depending on what you do and where you're based.
-Mortgage brokers pay the highest rates because they handle large financial transactions where mistakes can cost clients significant money.
+Mortgage brokers pay the highest rates because they handle large financial transactions where mistakes cost clients money.
 Home-based consultants pay the lowest rates since their work involves smaller contracts with less financial risk.

 Find Insurance for Your Business